 - Member of the Research and Innovation Committee

-Dr Selim’s research impact is internationally recognised for its originality and interdisciplinary methods bridging between people, buildings and the city.
-Her current research focuses on the socio-spatial aspects of urban design and research fields in liberation politics, resilient cities and geographies of conflict looking particularly at how memory informs post-conflict societies in their everyday practices.
-She also developed and leads the Architecture and Urbanism group, Chair of the City (Re)shaped multi-disciplinary Conference and Guest Editor.
+Her current research focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
+She also the founder and lead the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.

 Active Grants & Awards